Sakasai Station: Lines

-Sakasai Station is served by Tobu Urban Park Line (also known as the Tōbu Noda Line), and lies 48.0 km from the western terminus of the line at Ōmiya Station.
+Sakasai Station is served by Tobu Urban Park Line (also known as the Tōbu Noda Line) and lies 48.0 km from the western terminus of the line at Ōmiya Station.

 Station layout

 The station consists of two opposed side platforms serving two tracks, with an elevated station house.

 Platforms

 History

-Sakasai Station was opened in 29 July 1933 as a signal stop on the Sobu Railways.
+Sakasai Station was opened on 29 July 1933 as a signal stop on the Sobu Railways.
 It was elevated to a full station in 1949.
 The current station building was completed in 1985.
 From 17 March 2012, station numbering was introduced on all Tobu lines, with Sakasai Station becoming "TD-27".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 14,131 passengers daily.